sdex/AndroidIDeditorV2/README.md

 **The app supports all Android versions from 8 to 14**

-## Features
-- List all applications with their Device ID
-- Change the ID for a particular application
-- Built-in random ID generator
-- Validate the ID to prevent a potential system corruption
-- Copy/Backup/Restore the device ID
-- Export the applications list with IDs to a CSV file

 ## Get the app

 The app is available as a one-time purchase: